Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-get-started.md

 # Get started with the Azure libraries for Java

+This guide walks you through setting up your development environment to authenticate to Azure using a service principal and then run sample code that creates and uses resources in your Azure subscription.

 ## Prerequisites

 - An Azure account.
 If you don't have one , [get a free trial](https://azure.microsoft.com/free/)